 I am in love with Chiang Mai.
 It was one of the places I visited for my birthday travels a few years ago and I absolutely adored it.
-I loved everything, the places, the temples, elephant camp and the people.
+I loved everything about it, the places, the temples, the elephant camp and the people.
 I would love to go there and stay for a few months enjoying the amazing city of Chiang Mai.

 Chiang Mai is a city in the northern part of Thailand.
 Found in the year 1296, Chiang Mai is famous for its beautiful ancient temples.
 It was the capital of independent Lanna Kingdom.

 The best time to visit Chiang Mai is between the months of October and April.

 How to get to Chiang Mai?